 How to scrape Zillow with Bardeen (for free)

-To scrape Zillow (or any other site), you’ll need to use a web scraper tool.
-In this tutorial, we will use the Bardeen scraper, but there are other methods and tools mentioned in this article too.
+To scrape Zillow data (or any other site), you’ll need to use a web data scraper tool.
+In this tutorial, we will use the Bardeen web data scraper, but there are other methods and tools mentioned in this article too.

 You can scrape a single page, Zillow search, or hundreds of pages by entering their respective URLs.